 That’s a massive problem.
 Why?
 Because those students don’t become repeat customers.

 Without repeat customers, the Customer Lifetime Value (CLV or LTV) of your business would be limited and, more importantly, you’d have to spend a lot of time, energy, and money constantly trying to acquire new customers. .

 How do you keep customers coming back?

 Help your students savor the sweet taste of success by getting them to the finish line.
-They’ll turn into superfans, and superfans are likely to buy anything you create next.
+They’ll turn into raving fans, and raving fans are likely to buy anything you create next.

 By offering an experience, not just a course.

 Experiences keep people engaged, eager for the next step, and filled with a sense of achievement.

 If that sounds intimidating, don’t worry.
 I’ve got you covered.